 Today’s blog post is coming from a very special lady.
 Linda has been running The Friends of Major Dick Winters Facebook Page for years and she is incredibly devoted to real-life WWII heroes.
 She regularly attends the reunions held on the anniversary of D-Day in Normandy with Band of Brothers actors and WWII veterans.
 Damian knows Linda well and appreciates her hard work honoring Major Dick Winters and all WWII veterans.
 You can read Linda’s wonderful story about how she became a Damian Lewis fan here!

-This summer Linda had the pleasure of visiting some important Band of Brothers filming locations in Switzerland.
+In the summer of 2018, Linda had the pleasure of visiting some important Band of Brothers filming locations in Switzerland.
 I kindly asked her if she would consider writing about her trip for us and she said YES!
-And we are extremely thrilled that we are sharing Linda’s travels in the footsteps of Steven Spielberg filming Band of Brothers in our week-long BoB 17th Anniversary celebration!
+And we are extremely thrilled that we are sharing Linda’s travels in the footsteps of Steven Spielberg filming Band of Brothers in our week-long BoB 18th Anniversary celebration!

 Linda, we cannot thank you enough for your support and friendship, and for this very special contribution to Fan Fun.
 Currahee!